ls0/TestRep1/HelloWorld.md

 write.table(dataFrameTest, file = "dataFrameTest.txt")
 ```
 ##Training set
-The same steps are used to obtain a tidy training data set.
+The same steps are used to obtain a tidy training data set as were used to obtain a tidy test data set.
+In this data set there are 21 subjects.
 ```{r}
 xTrain <- read.table("./UCI HAR Dataset/train/X_train.txt")
 subjectTrain <- read.table("./UCI HAR Dataset/train/subject_train.txt")